MrGmo/FoP/lesson_00/README.md

 2. Installfest: https://github.com/codeplatoon-fullstack/installfest

-3. Spaced Repetition and Active Recall
+3. Learning How to Code

 Extra Resources on Classes, Objects, Exceptions, and Unit Tests: